Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Main Results

 \subsection{Expansion of One-point Operators into the Conformal Family}

 \textbf{Expansion on flat space}.
-Another way to show the tensors such as $\partial_x \sigma$ and $\partial_x \partial_x \sigma$ obtained from lTRG eigenvectors in the previous subsection have the physical meaning just as their name suggests, i.e., one can check if the one-point tensor $T_{\sigma_{x,0}}$ can be Taylor expanded into the conformal family as follows,
+Another way to show that tensors such as $\partial_x \sigma$ and $\partial_x \partial_x \sigma$ obtained from lTRG eigenvectors in the previous subsection have physical meaning just as their name suggests, i.e., one can check if the one-point tensor $T_{\sigma_{x,0}}$ can be Taylor expanded into the conformal family as follows,